UFC’s Ronda Rousey Is A Shining Example Of Sexism

 The thought of beauty playing a part in UFC celebrity isn’t specific to Ronda Rousey.
 Gina Carano burst on the scene as an MMA fighter and turned into a Hollywood celebrity, most notably for her role as Angel Dust in 2016’s Deadpool.
 Attractiveness and success in the UFC can clearly lead to a meteoric rise.

 The thread of sexism in society is not just encased in the American social structure.
 It is a worldwide problem that has been prevalent as far back as we can remember.
 In more recent times, there have been extremely public events that shine the light on men’s propensity to objectify women.
 New Year’s Eve of 2015 saw hundreds of women groped in Koln, Germany.
 The 2012 gang rape in Delhi also made international news.
 These are obviously very specific and extreme instances of the struggle women face, but it is very infrequent that men go through anything similar.
-For a wider perspective, 1 out of 6 women in the United States suffer through attempted or completed rape.
+For a wider perspective, one out of six women in the United States suffer through attempted or completed rape.

 It is no coincidence that the popularity of women in MMA surged when attractive women started to dominate the league.
 Those who follow the UFC may easily rattle off names outside Rousey, Carano, Holm, or Tate, but to even the casual viewer most others in the division don’t even register.
 Androcentrism has created a society in which objectifying women is not only acceptable, but ingrained into our very being from the moment we are socialized into our respective communities.